If you are trying to choose between Theragun, Hyperice, and Hydragun, the real question is not which brand sounds coolest.

 The Hypervolt is a good mid-priced massage gun, but we haven’t found a reason for it to be more expensive than the Hydragun.

-Hydragun, Theragun and Hypervolt Pros and Cons
+Hydragun, Theragun, and Hypervolt Pros and Cons

 In conclusion, here’s a pros & cons comparison table for Hydragun, Theragun Pro, and Hypervolt: